What is the difference between Fantastic Worlds (FW), Multiplayer Gold Edition (MGE) and Test of Time (ToT)?

 With regret, we must announce that we can no longer support a map editor with this product.
 Test of Time will accept maps made by a map editor included in any of the other Civ II products, however.

-Lame, yes, but fortunately it isn't a problem because Mercator has adapted the official map editor that shipped with earlier versions of Civilization 2 for use with Test of Time.
-It can be downloaded from his site.
+This isn't a problem because Mercator adapted the official map editor that shipped with earlier versions of Civilization 2 for use with Test of Time.
+It is available on his site.
 Unlike the original, this one also supports gigamaps, ie, maps larger than 10 922 tiles (to a maximum of 32 767).
+If you have a 64-bit version of Windows, run MastermindX's 64-bit Windows Compatibility Patcher on the Civ2map.exe file to prevent edit control crashes.

 What graphical format does Test of Time use?